sukhikush/mongo-order-processing/README.md

   npm run dev
   ```
   This will install and start the application.

 **Access the application**:
 Open your browser and go to the application URL (`http://localhost:8000`).

+## ⚠️ Note
+  - **I have intentionally pushed the `.env` file to the repository so that the app can be tested.**
+  - It has dummy user id and pass

 ## Endpoints
 #### `http://localhost:8000/`